psrenergy-docs/sddp-release-notes/docs/home.md

 # SDDP release notes

-The release notes of the current and all previous versions is just given for your convenience.
-Please let us know if any link don't work properly.
+The release notes of the current and all previous versions are just for your convenience.
+Please let us know if any links don’t work correctly.

 * Version 17.2 (current version)
   * 📅 Released on: December 2022